adu-web3/exocore-contracts-new/docs/reward-vault.md

 2. Gateway sends a claim request to Imuachain.
 3. Imuachain verifies the request and sends a response back to the Gateway, emitting a `RewardOperation` event.
 4. If the claim is approved, Gateway calls RewardVault's `unlockReward`, which:
    a.
+Decreases the locked reward balance for the token.
+   b.
 Increases the staker's withdrawable balance for the specified token.
-   b.
+   c.
 Emits a `RewardUnlocked` event.
 5. At any time after unlocking, the staker can call `withdrawReward` on the Gateway.
 6. Gateway calls RewardVault's `withdraw`, which:
    a.
 Transfers the tokens from the vault to the staker's address.